braze-inc/braze-docs/_includes/archive/android/gifs.md

 #### Step 2: Setting the image loader delegate

-The Braze SDK will use any custom image loader set with [setBrazeImageLoader][gifs-66].
-Note that we recommend setting the custom image loader in a custom application subclass.
+The Braze SDK will use any custom image loader set with [`setBrazeImageLoader`][gifs-66].
+We recommend setting the custom image loader in a custom application subclass:

 {% tabs %}
 {% tab JAVA %}